|Board of Directors|

 Lisa holds a Bachelors Degree in Modern Dance from SUNY at Brockport and was a professional dancer in New York City for over 5 years.
 She earned her Master’s Degree at Columbia University in Exercise Physiology, and is certified as a Cancer Exercise Specialist by the American College of Sports Medicine and American Cancer Society.

-Robin has been a volunteer for the Colon Cancer Challenge Foundation since meeting Dr. Weber shortly after its inception.
-In support of her sister Pamela's inspiring fight against colon cancer, Team Pammy was formed for the Colon Cancer Challenge and continues to raise funds and reach out to family, friends and others to promote the importance of awareness and early detection each year.
+Robin began as a volunteer for the Colon Cancer Challenge Foundation shortly after its inception.
+In support of her sister Pamela’s inspiring fight against colon cancer, Team Pammy was formed for the Colon Cancer Challenge and continues to raise funds and reach out to family, friends and others to promote the importance of awareness and early detection to avoid losing loved ones.

-Robin is a 35-year veteran of the apparel industry, both in retail and manufacturing.
-She has recently left her full time career to begin a consulting business and allow her time to pursue other interests, specifically getting more involved with the Colon Cancer Challenge Foundation.
+After a long career in the apparel industry, both in retail and manufacturing, in 2013, Robin co-founded SNR Brand & Licensing Strategists, a consulting business allowing her time to pursue other interests, specifically getting more involved with the Colon Cancer Challenge Foundation.

-Christina received her Bachelor's degree in Psychology and Politics from the University of Maryland, College Park and currently lives in New York City.
+Christina received her Bachelor's degree in Psychology and Politics from the University of Maryland, College Park and currently lives in Hoboken, NJ with her husband.

 Karen Smith-Hagman, RN, MSN